keys-pub/website/docs/specs/vault.md

 ### Syncing

-When syncing to the server, we push unsaved changes and then pull all changes.
+When syncing to the server, we push unsaved changes and then pull all changes from the current index.

-1. Unsaved changes are saved via POST /vault/:kid.
+1. Push unsaved changes are saved via `POST /vault/:kid`.
-2. After push, all changes are retrieved (including changes we just pushed) using GET /vault/:kid from the previous index (or 0 is never synced).
+2. Pull changes using `GET /vault/:kid` from the previous index (or 0 if never synced).
+This includes the changes we just pushed.
+3. Save index.

 Changes are encrypted with the vault API key and include a nonce (to prevent replay).
 The server returns data in the order it was received and includes an index and timestamp for each change.